 (Quick aside: JFK Plaza was designed by Ed Bacon, father of Kevin Bacon.
 Yes, that Kevin Bacon.
 So if you ever want to play ‘6 degrees of Kevin Bacon’ with a pop-art statue in Center City Philadelphia, there you go.)

 I grew up looking at those block letters of bold colors situated between towering buildings of steel and glass.
 It is such a simple thing, but it never fails to capture one’s attention.
 It is a word, a concept, a design.
 It is a powerful word whose meaning the viewer attaches to it.
 It is a concept that can be applied to a city, a neighborhood, or a person.
 And it is a design, a work of art.
-The letters shaped into a form that is pleasing and pleasurable regardless of how one interprets its meaning.
-Much like love itself I suppose.
+The letters are shaped into a form that is pleasing and pleasurable regardless of how one interprets their meaning.
+Much like love itself, I suppose.

 To me this sculpture has always been representational of the pride I have felt in my hometown, or rather the aspirational pride I feel in Philly.
 Philadelphia has a lot going for it.
 There is a long history that goes back well before the revolution that had a direct impact on what would become the United States.
 And it has always been a center for learning and culture, and a hub for artists, musicians, and free-thinkers.
 Although you might not know that if you’ve ever been to the 700 level of Veteran’s Stadium.

 Regardless, the idea of ‘brotherly love’ was one of the founding principles of William Penn – a Quaker and a passivist – and that principle does continue to this day.
-Philly has a bad reputation for being a tough city, one that it occasionally lives up to, but there is a great ideal that thrives in the city, an ideal that emphasizes self-expression and individuality, respect for others, and the knowledge that in diversity there is strength.
+Philly has a bad reputation for being a tough city, one that it occasionally lives up to, but there is a great ideal that thrives in the city, an ideal that emphasizes self-expression and individuality, respect for others, and knowledge that in diversity there is strength.
 All are created equal was written here.
 This is a city with vast potential and principles that are to be applauded and cherished.
 This is a city that sometimes forgets about that.